Fsun333/EP_390_Final_Instrument_Design/GettingStarted.md

- # Getting Started with [Synth Flute] 🎵
+ # Getting Started with Synth Flute 🎵

 Welcome!
-This guide will walk you through setting up and playing your new [Synth Flute].
+This guide will walk you through setting up and playing your new Synth Flute.

 ---